Corvus333-dev/SkinCancer/README.md

 ## Introduction

 In about four minutes, someone will die from skin cancer.
 It's a disease that hides in plain sight—visible to the naked eye, yet often overlooked until it's too late.
-The absurd irony is that most of these cases are preventable; the clues are literally right on the surface.
+The absurd irony is that most of these cases are preventable, as the clues are literally right on the surface.

 This project builds a deep learning tool for screening skin lesions.
-Variants of two lightweight models (EfficientNetB1 and ResNet50) learn from dermoscopy images paired with patient metadata, each generating independent predictions.
+Variants of three lightweight models (EfficientNetB1, MobileNetV3Large, and ResNet50) learn from dermoscopy images paired with patient metadata, each generating independent predictions.
 An ensemble merges these into a consensus diagnosis, providing immediate and reliable assessments.

 ## Dataset